Is hip replacement surgery painful? Can we walk after the surgery?

 FAQ 2.
 How long does a hip replacement last?

 Ans.
 The life of an artificial hip implant (Prosthesis) will depend on the quality of surgery.
 With proper care, hip implants can last anywhere between 10 years to 30 years.

 FAQ 3.
 What are the risks of the Surgery?

 Ans.
 Just like any surgery, total hip replacement surgery has its own risks, they are:

 The leg length may vary

 FAQ 4.
 What should you expect after hip replacement surgery?

 Ans.
-After hip replacement surgery, you will have to be under complete bed rest for a couple of days.
+After the surgery, you will have to be under complete bed rest for a couple of days.
 Then you will have to go for physiotherapy for 3 weeks to 3 months depending on your speed of recovery.
 You should also exercise regularly to strengthen your muscles around the hips.
 After recovery, you will be able to get back to your regular life.

 FAQ 5.
 What type of anesthesia is given during hip replacement surgery?

 Ans.
 An anesthesiologist usually decides the type of anesthesia that will be administered during the surgery.
 They will consider several factors while selecting the anesthesia and may choose general anesthesia, spinal anesthesia, epidural or regional nerve block anesthesia.
 The anesthesiologist will discuss this before your surgery.